 Joint Custody: a new bonding

 Let’s face the ugly truth: partners can go separate ways, parents need to stick around.
-If and when you realise this and start acting upon it, it no more stays an ugly truth, rather you, your estranged partner and your child: everyone benefits from the situation, forms realistic and positive bonds and enjoy living without any stigma attached to the divorce.
+If and when you realize this and start acting upon it, it no more stays an ugly truth, rather you, your estranged partner and your child: everyone benefits from the situation, forms realistic and positive bonds and enjoy living without any stigma attached to the divorce.

 This is possible, as any of the mutual consent divorce lawyers will tell you, with Joint Custody of the child involved.
 Please consider these benefits before you take any decision regarding your child’s future: